AdaCore/spark2014/lrm/source/packages.rst

 Every state abstraction designated as being initialized in the Initializes aspect of a package has to have all of its constituents initialized.
-This may be achieved by initialization within the package, by assumed pre-initialization (in the case of volatile variables or state abstractions) or, for constituents which reside in another package, initialization by their declaring package.
+This may be achieved by initialization within the package, by assumed pre-initialization (in the case of volatile state) or, for constituents which reside in another package, initialization by their declaring package.

 .. centered:: **Verification Rules**